 - Successor to the Spectrum I, Spectrum IIa, and Spectrum II series hybrid readers.
-This reader supports nearly all features of the earlier readers and is backwards compatible with the Spectrum I, II and III readers. - A Spectrum III Reader supports RS232 or USB 2.0 full speed. - Restored support for certain memory card types removed in some intermediate versions due to hardware limitations. - Host controlled and flashing LED support - Code space available for additional features as the need arises.
+This reader supports nearly all features of the earlier readers and is backwards compatible with the Spectrum II reader. - Field updating the reader code allows updating smart card support in this rapidly changing industry. - A Spectrum III Reader supports RS232 or USB 2.0 full speed. - Restored support for certain memory card types removed in some intermediate versions due to hardware limitations. - Enhances Secure Application Module (SAM) support - Host controlled and flashing LED support - Code space available for additional features as the need arises.